 We next passed Mortmar before we left the Salton Sea heading through the date and orange groves to Mecca, Thermal, Cochella and Indio where we stopped to water and service the 4449.
 We proceeded up the grade west of town to Thousand Palms where we came to a stop on the mainline.

-Never slowing we climbed to Cabazon with the two dinosaurs standing to the north before we climbed to Banning at on up to the Summit of Beaumont Hill at Apex.
+Never slowing we climbed to Cabazon with it's two dinosaurs standing to the north before we climbed to Banning at on up to the Summit of Beaumont Hill at Apex.

 We descended through Beaumont to San Timiteo Canyon where I knew the chasers would be the most interesting.
 We headed with everyone jockeying for better position only to be made to come dead in their tracks at the grade crossing above El Casco.
 The road was empty until the train had cleared when here they all came again now in a more maddening chase.